 China Calendar is designed to have in one place all China-related academic events across different departments, centers and schools on Rutgers New Brunswick campus.
 If you have a China-related event and would like to put it on this calendar, please contact us.

 You can also follow us on Facebook.

-This is a book talk on Professor Huang's recently published book, Social Protection under Authoritarianism: Health Politics and Policy in China (Oxford, 2020).
-The talk will be held online.
-It is open to the public, but registration is required (detail for registration is forthcoming).
-Mingwei Liu (School of Management and Labor Relations ) will be the moderator of this talk.
+This talk is based on Professor Huang's recently published book, Social Protection under Authoritarianism: Health Politics and Policy in China (Oxford, 2020).
+Mingwei Liu (School of Management and Labor Relations ) will be the moderator.

 Abstract (from the publisher's website):

 Why would an authoritarian regime expand social welfare provision in the absence of democratization?
 Yet China, the world's largest and most powerful authoritarian state, has expanded its social health insurance system at an unprecedented rate, increasing enrollment from 20 percent of its population in 2000 to 95 percent in 2012.
 Significantly, people who were uninsured, such as peasants and the urban poor, are now covered, but their insurance is less comprehensive than that of China's elite.
 With the wellbeing of 1.4 billion people and the stability of the regime at stake, social health insurance is now a major political issue for Chinese leadership and ordinary citizens.